memgraph/docs/docs/how-to-guides/query-modules.md

 would be mapped in the Cypher query language as `example.procedure()` and `py_example.procedure()` respectively.

-Syntax for calling procedures in loaded query modules is:
+The syntax for calling procedures in loaded query modules is:

 ```cypher
 CALL module.procedure(arg1, arg2, ...)
 YIELD res1, res2, ...;